-Documents and Forms Here you will find forms to download, including the Application for H-1B Nonimmigrants (form ETA-9035), the Application for Alien Employment Certification (form ETA-750A), the Application for Alien Employment Certification (form ETA-750B), and the Application for Alien Employment Certification for Agricultural services (form ETA-790).
-Please note that these forms are in PDF format and require the Adobe Acrobat Reader.
+Documents and Forms - Here you will find forms to download, including the Application for H-1B Nonimmigrants (form ETA-9035), the Application for Alien Employment Certification (form ETA-750A), the Application for Alien Employment Certification (form ETA-750B), and the Application for Alien Employment Certification for Agricultural services (form ETA-790).

 Regulations on this Topic

 20 CFR 655 - Temporary Employment of Aliens in the United States

 20 CFR 656 - Labor Certification Process for Permanent Employment of Aliens In the United States